VARIANTE/VARS.cocoa/README.md

-# VARS (VARIANTE Stack) for Cocoa/Cocoa Touch
+# VARS for Cocoa/Cocoa Touch

-This framework contains many utility classes meant for internal use only.
+This library contains many utility classes meant for internal use only.

 ## License